Madness in vector spaces: Introduction

 Two fundamental questions about infinite mad families one might ask are: \begin{enumerate}[label=\textup{\arabic*.}] \item How big (or small) can they be? \item How definable can they be? \end{enumerate}

 One way of addressing question 1 is to determine the value of the cardinal invariant

 This could mean which $\aleph_\alpha$ is such that $\a=\aleph_\alpha$, or how $\a$ relates to other well-studied cardinal invariants (see \cite{MR2768685} or \cite{MR776622}) between $\aleph_1$ and $\cc$.
-By our comments above, $\aleph_1\leq\a\leq\cc$, and a modification of this diagonalization argument shows that $\b\leq\a$, where $\b$ is the minimum size of an unbounded family of functions $\omega\to\omega$ (see \cite{MR2768685} or \cite{MR776622}).
+By our comments above, $\aleph_1\leq\a\leq\cc$, and a modification of that diagonalization argument shows that $\b\leq\a$, where $\b$ is the minimum size of an unbounded family of functions $\omega\to\omega$ (see [ibid.]).
 However, the value of $\a$ cannot be decided in $\ZFC$: both the Continuum Hypothesis $\CH$ and Martin's Axiom $\MA$ (see \cite{MR597342} or \cite{MR0270904}) imply that $\a=\cc$, and thus, consistently $\aleph_1<\a=\cc$, while Kunen \cite{MR597342} showed that in the model obtained by adding $\aleph_2$-many Cohen reals to a model of $\CH$, $\aleph_1=\a<\cc=\aleph_2$.
-In \cite{MR1900391}, Hru\v{s}\'ak showed\footnote{Given the comments in \cite{MR1900391}, this result was likely known earlier.} that the latter also holds in the model obtained by adding $\aleph_2$-many Sacks reals iteratively to a model of $\CH$.
+In \cite{MR1900391}, Hru\v{s}\'ak showed\footnote{Given the comments in \cite{MR1900391}, this result was likely known earlier.} that the latter also holds in the models obtained by adding $\aleph_2$-many Sacks reals iteratively or ``side-by-side'' to a model of $\CH$.

 A more sophisticated version of question 1 might ask for the ``spectrum'' of cardinalities between $\aleph_1$ and $\cc$ that mad families can posses.
 This was first addressed by Hechler \cite{MR0307913}, who produced a method for obtaining arbitrarily large continuum and, simultaneously, mad families of all cardinalities $\kappa$ for $\aleph_1\leq\kappa\leq\cc$.
 While beyond the scope of our investigations here, these questions have been the focus of much deep work in recent decades, notably Brendle's \cite{MR1975392}, which establishes the consistency of $\a=\aleph_\omega$, Shelah's \cite{MR2096454}, which establishes the consistency of $\d<\a$, and Shelah and Spinas' \cite{MR3395354}, which gives a nearly-sharp characterization of possible mad spectra.